PrateekVyasam/drone-project/README.md

 Parts for the drone had seemed to be out of budget, therefore I changed the original reciever (MATEKSYS ExpressLRS 2.4GHz Receiver ($26)) to ELRS Receivers Ser ($20), may change more components in future updates to cheaper alternatives if applicable.
 Additionally, changing spring lock to a different alternative.

-## Update 7 (06/04/2026) — Motor Mount, Base Plate Refinements, Inner Arm Extension Model, and Parts List
+## Update 7 (06/04/2026) — Motor Mount, Top Plate, Base Plate Refinements, Inner Arm Extension Model, and Parts List

 Parts List Updates
 - Switched to heat-set threaded inserts to improve structural rigidity and reduce vibration-related failures.